From few to many maps: A fast map-level emulator for extreme augmentation of CMB systematics datasets: Introduction

 \section{Introduction}

 Cosmic Microwave Background (CMB) experiments face the significant challenge of generating massive sets of end-to-end simulations of time-ordered data (TOD) for Monte Carlo analyses.
 These simulations incur exceedingly high computational costs, often surpassing \(\mathcal{O}(100)\) million CPU hours \citep{Planck:2015txa}.
 Despite their complexity and expense, these datasets are essential for accurately accounting for all relevant instrumental systematic effects in the statistical inference of cosmological parameters.
-This process is crucial at both the experiment-design and data-exploitation stages, as exemplified by missions such as the \textit{Planck} satellite \citep[launched in 2009,][]{Planck:2018vyg} and the upcoming \textit{LiteBIRD} satellite \citep{LiteBIRD:2022cnt} (scheduled for launch in the early 2030s).
+This process is crucial at both the experiment-design and data-exploitation stages, as exemplified by missions such as the \textit{Planck} satellite \citep[launched in 2009,][]{Planck:2018vyg} and the upcoming \textit{LiteBIRD} satellite \citep[scheduled for launch in the early 2030s,][]{LiteBIRD:2022cnt}.

 The computational demands vary according to the specific experiment, as well as factors such as the scanning strategy, the number of detectors simulated, the chosen simulation framework, and the systematic effects included.
 Beyond CMB experiments, similar challenges arise also in other forthcoming cosmological surveys, such as Rubin-LSST and Euclid.
 In non-cosmological fields, particularly in climate and ocean sciences, simulating spherical datasets can be even more computationally intensive -- see e.g. \citet{CMPI6_Cost} for the climate Coupled Model Intercomparison Project in its sixth phase (CMIP6) effort -- with some applications requiring up to \(\mathcal{O}(10^3)\) million CPU hours.